Specifically, this is how we have modified our training process since attending the Resuscitation Academy in Seattle / King County.

 - Changes monitor to pediatric mode if applicable

-- When appropriate pre-charges the monitor at correct energy dose and coordinates peri-shock pause
+- When appropriate pre-charges the monitor and manages peri-shock pause

 - “Hovers” during pulse check